 On 1st January 2001, the Hessian State library of Fulda, which until this point had been independent, was integrated into the University of Applied Sciences, Fulda.
 Together with the former university library, this library then formed the new University and State Library on two locations.

 With the new development to the state library building at Heinrich von Bibra Platz, the new library fulfils its tasks on two locations:

-At Marquardstrasse, the former university library primarily provides services for the faculties for teaching, studying and research.
+At the Campus library (formerly Marquardstrasse library), the former university library primarily provides services for the faculties for teaching, studying and research.
 The library at Heinrich von Bibra Platz focuses on the duties of a state library.

 Both parts of the library have their own history.

 The university library was founded in 1971 with the opening of the Fulda part of the University of Gießen.
 It took over the book collection, dating back to 1963, of the former Fulda Pedagogic Institution, as well as collections belonging to other pedagogic institutions and extensive donations.

 Between 1985 and 1999, the library received state funding to build up its book collection.
 Today the collection holds over 200,000 volumes, with subscriptions to some 680 journals.

 New purchases predominantly concern the faculties of the University of Applied Sciences, Fulda – Social Work; Business Administration; Applied Computer Science; Nutritional, Food and Consumer Sciences; Food Technology; Electrical Engineering and Information Technology; Nursing and Health Sciences; Social and Cultural Studies.
 These purchases are determined by the courses on offer at the university and their changing focuses and orientations.

 The books relating to the universities are predominantly made up of textbooks and books relating to applying subject knowledge.